 I am currently serving as a board member for the Washington State Board for Technical and Community Colleges’ Cross Institutional Faculty of Color Mentoring Program.
 Our work is dedicated to faculty mentoring and caucus work as methods for enhancing faculty retention and supplementing professional development.
-Also, I am currently a faculty member on the Tri-campus Diversity Council sponsored by the Office of Minority Affairs and Diversity, UW Seattle.
+Also, I work with the Office of Equity and Inclusion as a Faculty Development Associate to support trainings in anti-racist pedagogy and inclusive teaching.

 My scholarly interests include: Interdisciplinary and Developmental models for Anti-racist Pedagogy and Assessment; Racial Formation Theory, Critical Race Theory and New Interdisciplinary Models for Racial Identity Development; Asian American studies; and Intersectionality and Feminist Theories in the 21st century.